Count Adam Gottlob Moltke, Favorite of Frederik V, King of Denmark

 Christian VII’s Palace, formerly Moltke’s Palace; Credit – By archer10 (Dennis) – https://www.flickr.com/photos/archer10/3990370387/sizes/o/in/photostream/, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=15057703

-Within a few years of the start of his reign, Frederik V started a project that would result in the Amalienborg, the home of today’s Danish royal family.
+Within the first few years of his reign, Frederik V started a project that would result in the Amalienborg, the home of today’s Danish royal family.
 The Amalienborg would be the centerpiece of Frederiksstaden, a district in Copenhagen built by Frederik V to commemorate the tercentenary of the House of Oldenburg’s ascent to the Danish throne in 1748 and the tercentenary of the coronation of Christian I, King of Denmark in 1749.
 Heading the project was Adam Gottlob Moltke.
 Four identical palaces were built on an octagonal square as homes for four distinguished noble families, including Moltke’s family.
 After Christiansborg Palace, the Danish royal family’s residence in Copenhagen, was destroyed in a fire in 1794, the noblemen who owned the four palaces of the Amalienborg were willing to part with them for promotion and money.
 Today’s Christian VII Palace was originally known as Moltke’s Palace.

 Frederik V, King of Denmark; Credit – Wikipedia

 In 1760, Frederik V broke his leg in a drunken accident, which affected his health for the rest of his life.
 Frederik V died in the arms of Moltke on January 14, 1766, at Christiansborg Palace in Copenhagen, Denmark at the age of 42.
 After the death of Frederik V, his mentally unstable son succeeded to the throne as Christian VII, King of Denmark.
-Christian VII did not like Moltke, and in July 1766, Moltke was dismissed from all his positions and he retired to his estate Bregentved.
+Christian VII did not like Moltke, and in July 1766, Moltke was dismissed from all his positions and retired to his estate Bregentved.

 Count Adam Gottlob Moltke, aged, 81, died at his estate Bregentved on September 25, 1792.
-He was buried at the Karise Kirke (link in Danish) in the Moltke family burial chapel in Fax, Denmark, nearby his estate Bregentved.
+He was buried at the Karise Kirke (link in Danish) in the Moltke family burial chapel in Fax, Denmark, near his estate Bregentved.

 Karise Kirke, the burial site of Moltke; Credit – Af Claus B. Storgaard – Eget arbejde, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=8304299